nickl-dev/mibrary-server/README.md

   alt="Books being stacked on top of each other"
 />

-This repository serves as the back end of the Personal Reading List application.
+This repository serves as the back end for the Personal Reading List application.

-Built using ```Node, Express, and MySQL``` (work in progress)
+Built using ```Node, Express, MySQL``` (work in progress)